jpmbvistro/trueColor/README.md

 # True Color

-This project was made for a coding challenge to create a horoscope.
+This application was made for a coding challenge to create a horoscope.
 In dedication to those who do not know their exact birth dates, or wish not to celebrate that date, I created the application dedicated to producing a hex color based on the user's chosen date.
 Whether that date be their birthday or otherwise is up to their discretion.
 Hopefully it becomes one of their favored colors.

 ## Current Hosting

-To see deployed site, visit [The Calculator here](https://jpmbvistro-true-color.netlify.app) See my other deployed projects there as well!
+To see deployed site, visit [The Application here](https://jpmbvistro-true-color.netlify.app) See my other deployed projects there as well!

 ## Work With Me